martijnboers/BlotterTrax/README.md

 ## How to use?
 Please set the `SUBREDDIT` in `conf/config.ini` to select the desired subreddit to moderate.
 This only works when the Reddit account is moderator of the selected subreddit

+## Features
+- [x] Using Youtube, Last.fm and Soundcloud for detecting submissions with exceeding listen count
+- [x] Report self-promotion posts using username and submission title
+- [x] Post artist tags, album information and social media links using Musicbrainz

 ## Contribute

 If you have features or bugfixes don't be shy to create a pull requests or bug report!